 Accessibility benefits all

 It has been shown, that accessibility is essential for 10 %, necessary for 40 % and comfortable for 100 % of the population (Design for All Foundation).
 Accessibility means for example that the physical, social, economical and individuals psychological capacities does not limit functioning.
 In practice, equal participation to recreational activities, working and studying among other things are possible for all.

-Equality is the set of value in research group of accessibility.
+Equality is the set of value in research team of accessibility.
 Main goal is to contribute accessibility and the awareness and know-how of accessibility.
 Satakunta University of Applied Sciences has donelong-term and determined applied research and development work in the field of accessibility since 2008.
 At present SAMK is pioneer and prime educator in the field of accessibility in the Satakunta area.

-Cooperative and customer-oriented research group
+Cooperative and customer-oriented research team